simonsinclair/honest-reviews/README.md

 docker exec honest-reviews npx prisma db seed
 ```

-_Note: The seed script is idempotent and can be run as many times as required._
+_Note: The seed script will create a new product and accompanying user reviews.
+It is idempotent and can be run as many times as required._

 ### Development